Skip to main content

 Governance includes national market surveillance authorities and a new European Artificial Intelligence Board.
 Voluntary codes of conduct and regulatory sandboxes are also encouraged to support responsible innovation.

-Member States have until 2 August 2025 to designate national competent authorities, who will oversee the application of the rules for AI systems and carry out market surveillance activities.
-The Commission's AI Office will be the key implementation body for the AI Act at EU-level, as well as the enforcer for the rules for general-purpose AI models.
+Member States have until 2 August 2025 to designate national competent authorities who will oversee the application of the rules for AI systems and carry out market surveillance activities.
+The Commission's AI Office will be the key implementation body for the AI Act at EU-level, as well as the enforcer of the rules for general-purpose AI models.

 Companies not complying with the rules will be fined.
-Fines could go up to 7% of the global annual turnover for violations of banned AI applications, up to 3% for violations of other obligations and up to 1.5% for supplying incorrect information.
+Fines could be up to 7 % of the global annual turnover for violations of banned AI applications, up to 3 % for violations of other obligations, and up to 1.5 % for supplying incorrect information.

 No votes yet